Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Preliminaries

 It follows easily from \eqref{eq:circ_product_and_evaluate_at_zero} that an $\capO$-algebra is the same as an $\capR$-module $Z$ with a left $\capO$-module structure on $\hat{Z}$, and if $Z$ and $Z'$ are $\capO$-algebras, then a morphism of $\capO$-algebras is the same as a map $\function{f}{Z}{Z'}$ in $\ModR$ such that $\function{\hat{f}}{\hat{Z}}{\hat{Z'}}$ is a morphism of left $\capO$-modules.
 In other words, an algebra over an operad $\capO$ is the same as a left $\capO$-module that is concentrated at $0$, and $\AlgO$ embeds in $\LtO$ as the full subcategory of left $\capO$-modules concentrated at $0$, via the functor $\function{\hat{-}}{\AlgO}{\LtO}$, $Z\longmapsto \hat{Z}$.
 Define the \emph{evaluation} functor $\function{\Ev_0}{\LtO}{\AlgO}$ objectwise by $\Ev_0(B):=B[\mathbf{0}]$.

-\begin{prop} Let $\capO$ be an operad in $\CC$.
+\begin{prop} Let $\capO$ be an operad in $\capR$-modules.
 There are adjunctions

 with left adjoints on top and $U$ the forgetful functor.
-All small colimits exist in $\AlgO$ and $\LtO$, and both reflexive coequalizers and filtered colimits are preserved (and created) by the forgetful functors.
-All small limits exist in $\AlgO$ and $\LtO$, and are preserved (and created) by the forgetful functors. \end{prop}
+All small colimits exist in $\AlgO$ and $\LtO$, and both reflexive coequalizers and filtered colimits are created by the forgetful functors.
+All small limits exist in $\AlgO$ and $\LtO$, and are created by the forgetful functors. \end{prop}

 Throughout this paper, we use the following model structures on the categories of $\capO$-algebras and left $\capO$-modules.

 \begin{defn} Let $\capO$ be an operad in $\capR$-modules.
 The \emph{positive flat stable model structure} on $\AlgO$ (resp. $\LtO$) has as weak equivalences the stable equivalences (resp. objectwise stable equivalences) and as fibrations the positive flat stable fibrations (resp. objectwise positive flat stable fibrations). \end{defn}